lauren-mods/Valheim-modding/Backupheim/README.md

 1. Put backupheim.bat anywhere on your computer.
 2. Double click to run.
     *Note: When you first run backupheim.bat, a folder will be created next to it called Valheim-Backups.
 This is where your backups will go.
-If you do not like the location, either move backupheim.bat and run it again, or [#editing-the-batch-file](edit the batch file).*
+If you do not like the location, either move backupheim.bat and run it again, or [edit the batch file](#editing-the-batch-file).*

 3. Backupheim will give you four options, type the number for the option you want, and then press return/enter.